lokku/css-spritemaker-grunt/README.md

 #### Create sprite image using layouts of layouts

-In this example, the resulting sprite image (tmp/withCompositeLayout.png) is made up of two parts, which are in turn layouted through a 'glue' layout.
+In this example, the resulting sprite image (tmp/withCompositeLayout.png) is made up of two parts, which are in turn lay out through a 'glue' layout.

+Note the dest argument is the same across the various parts of the sprite.

 ```js
 grunt.initConfig({